peklaiho/hacked/README.md

 # hacked - hacker's editor

-*hacked* is [ncurses](https://invisible-island.net/ncurses/) based text editor written in [Chez Scheme](https://cisco.github.io/ChezScheme/) by [Pekka Laiho](http://laihoconsulting.com/).
+*hacked* is [ncurses](https://invisible-island.net/ncurses/) based text editor written in [Chez Scheme](https://cisco.github.io/ChezScheme/).
 It may run on other Scheme implementations with some modifications.

-Also check out [med](https://bitbucket.org/maddy83/med/), a similar text editor written in C++.
+Also check out [med](https://github.com/peklaiho/med), a similar text editor written in C++.

 ## Philosophy